The following information concerns students who are in a Commonwealth Supported Place at Curtin University.

 Student Learning Entitlement (SLE) was introduced to Australia on 1 January 2005.
 The system allocated eligible students an Equivalent Full Time Study Load (EFTSL) value of 7.0, which entitled them to 7 years of equivalent full time study as Commonwealth Supported students.
 A student's SLE was reduced by the EFTSL value of their unit(s) of study.

 On 14 September 2011 Parliament passed legislation which abolished SLE from 1 January 2012.
-Under the provisions of the Bill, higher education students will no longer have a limit placed on how much study they can undertake as a Commonwealth Supported student.
+Under the provisions of the Bill, higher education students no longer have a limit placed on how much study they can undertake as a Commonwealth Supported student.

 Further information about the abolition of the SLE system is available via the Australian Government's Study Assist website's glossary.

-The “Higher Education Support Amendment (FEE-HELP Loan Fee) Bill 2010” was passed in Parliament by the House of Representatives on 16th November and by the Senate on 18th November 2010.
-The affect of the change in legislation means that the loan fee for FEE-HELP increased from 20% to 25% for undergraduate units of study with census dates on or after the 1st January 2011.
+Changes to legislation made in 2010 under the Higher Education Support Amendment (FEE-HELP Loan Fee) Bill 2010, mean that the loan fee for FEE-HELP increased from 20% to 25% for undergraduate units of study with census dates on or after 1 January 2011.

 From the 1st January 2005, the Commonwealth Government implemented a system of funding and administration for Higher Education.
 The reforms affect how the Government provides funding for universities and financially supports students, including the introduction of Commonwealth Learning Scholarships and the Higher Education Loan Program (HELP).